-Make sure to watch our on-demand webinar featuring an executive panel of consulting leaders (including many of those cited above) for an interactive discussion on the challenges they faced in 2021.
-We reviewed what worked, what didn’t, and what’s next for the consulting industry in 2022.
+Make sure to watch our on demand webinar where I host an executive panel of consulting leaders (including many of those cited above) for an interactive discussion on the challenges they faced in 2021.
+We will review what worked, what didn’t, and what’s next for the consulting industry in 2022.

 Thank you to our consulting partners who helped with this effort: